likeajumprope/opencodereview/content/posts/the-statistcial-hypothesis-testing-framework.md

 Let's just test that:

 Effect size \\(\delta\\) \\(= \frac{ 0.2 }{ 0.5}\\) = 0.4

 Effect size \\(\delta\\) \\(= \frac{ 0.2 }{ 0.2}\\) = 0.25

 Visually, this relationship becomes clear: A smaller standard deviation means a "narrower" distribution and less overlap between the curves.
+Thus, the effect size is an expression of how precise one is to measure a certain difference between two group means.

+So, what makes a standard deviation small?

+# What makes the standard deviation small?

+First of all, let's remind ourselves of the relationship between variance and standard deviation:

+Var =  \\(sqrt(\sigma_2)\\)

+References: [This paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7745163/) and [this website](https://sphweb.bumc.bu.edu/otlt/mph-modules/bs/bs704_power/bs704_power_print.html) are really nice.